eclipse-rdf4j/rdf4j/site/content/release-notes/index.md

 ---
 # 3.2.0

 RDF4J 3.2.0 is a minor release, fixing 42 issues.
+It is backward compatible with older RDF4J releases.
 Some of the highlights include:

 - Experimental support for [RDF\* and SPARQL\*](/documentation/programming/rdfstar/)
 - Remote SHACL Validation reports in the Workbench